Here’s the transcript:

 Limit energy use

-Hotels tend to consume a lot of electricity to ensure their smooth functioning.
-Just because you have paid for your room, do not misuse electricity or waste water.
+Hotels tend to consume a lot of electricity to ensure its smooth functioning.
+Just because you have paid for your room, do not misuse electricity or wastewater.
 Minimise the use of the AC by using the timer facility, and don’t forget to turn off all lights and taps when you leave.
 Also, unplug all of your appliances and chargers while away from the room, because it wastes energy and is a fire hazard.
-Children learn important lessons in global warming, when they actively do these small but important things.
+Children learn important lessons in global warming when they actively do these small but important things.

 Choose stays that promote eco-friendly methods

-Look for lodging that has effective waste treatment systems, is energy efficient and promotes the use of solar energy or hydroelectric power.
-If you are heading to a hill station located at a high altitude, then look for accommodations that do not have air-conditioning.
+Look for lodging that has effective waste treatment systems, is energy-efficient and promotes the use of solar energy or hydroelectric power.
+If you are heading to a hill station located at a high altitude, then look for accommodations that do not have to air-condition.
 Do your research so that you don’t end up staying somewhere that pollutes the environment or does not have eco-friendly policies.
 If your hotel doesn’t recycle, carry empty bottles or other plastic items out when you checkout.

 Buy local and eat local

 You can contribute to the local economy by buying from local artisans.
 Try and dine at restaurants with locally sourced ingredients or shop fresh produce from local markets instead of heading to malls.
 If you’re keen to buy a souvenir or take back memories from your holiday, buy local products and make sure they do not endanger local animals or plants.